yisibl/sublime-perfectionist/Readme.md

 # sublime-perfectionist

-> A Powerful Sublime Text plugin to beautify your CSS!
+> A powerful Sublime Text plugin to beautify your CSS!

 Powered by [perfectionist](https://github.com/ben-eb/perfectionist)